tjsinghlab/finemapping_cluster/preprocessing/README.md

 # the column matching the ancestry variable set by user.
 ```

-## Iterate over each file and run FiMTools
+## Iterate over each file and run preprocessing

 ```python
 for path in my_input_files: